-With all the rhetoric going on about amnesty for immigrants put out by the White House and supported by President Barack Obama, it still may be months if not years before the “memo” works its way through the court systems and becomes a reality.
-Does that mean there is no hope for those immigrants whom entered the country without inspection?
+With all the rhetoric going on about amnesty for immigrants put out by the White House and supported by President Barack Obama, it still may be months, if not years, before the “memo” works its way through the court systems and becomes a reality.
+Does that mean there is no hope for those immigrants who entered the country without inspection?
 Not necessarily.
+The Cruz Law Office is here to help.

 Many of the privileges that apply to immigrants who came to this country on a Visa or some other legal means may not apply to those suspected of entering the US illegally.
 But there is still hope for those who did not pass inspection, are good people, work hard and either have made this country their home or want to make it their home.
 Many immigrants are under the impression that if they have children in this country, and the children turn 21, they can apply for their parents to have legal residency.
-It is not so easy.
+At the Cruz Law Office, we have seen this many times and it is not so easy.
 In some cases, an immigrant may qualify for counselor processing if they have a “qualifying relative” who could file a waiver on their behalf.
 A “qualifying relative,” unfortunately cannot be their child but rather must be a spouse or parent.

 They must have resided in the US from June 15, 2007 to present